Environmental Impact Of Non Renewable Energy

 16 The impact of different types of renewable energy on the environment Wind is a completely clean energy source Geothermal energy is the extraction of energy from the heat of the earth’s surface.
 Air pollution is low, but much less than coal or petroleum biofuels (biomass, ethanol, biodiesel).
 There are huge environmental and economic costs to growing plants, but they are burned as clean energy

-See also Modern Marvels Renewable Energy Worksheet
+See also Solar Energy Engineering

 Misinformation Is Stopping Renewable Energy Projects